k-path/cpp-notes/data-struc-and-algos/trees_notes.md

   - Sometimes we may want process a node or do some operation on a node then do our left and right recurses, or left recurse first then process or operate on a node then recurse right, OR left recurse then right recurse then do some operation on the node.
   - For example, in Good Nodes question we use a preorder approach (we check the node before recursing left and right), in Kth Smallest question, we use a inorder approach (usually the way to go for BST because it gets a sorted traversal), we recurse left, increment counter, then recurse right.

+#### Recursion in a Nutshell
+- Anything that is called before the recursive statement in a recursive function happens right away.
+  - This is often called the "winding" phase, or what happens "on the way down" the call stack.
+As each function is called, it executes these initial instructions before pausing to call the next function deeper in the chain.
+(This corresponds to pre-order operations).
+- Anything that is called after the recursive statement only happens after the recursion hits a base case.
+But instead of happening in the order of that it was called by the recursion, it gets processed in reverse order.
+So the first thing in the path gets its call processed last if it is called after the recursive statement.
+  - This is the "unwinding" phase, or what happens "on the way up" the call stack.
+Recall that in a **Last-In-First-Out (LIFO)** stack, things are processed in the reverse order that they came in.
+(So this corresponds to post-order operations).

 ### Iteratively
 - It usually requires a stack.
 In my experience, it's usually more straightforward and simpler to just do it recursively